 On the other hand, those open to raising Mandarin-speaking children have many excellent options to choose from, as Taiwanese schools meet high global standards.
-However, Western children should be prepared for a more pressured school experience than they may be used to.
+That said, Western children should be prepared for a more pressured school experience than they may be used to.

 Parents should also consider commute times when choosing a school.
-Traffic is highly congested and travelling can take a long time.
-On the plus side, public transport in Taipei is excellent and makes it easier for children to make their own way to school.
+Traffic in Taipei is highly congested, and travelling can take a long time.
+On the plus side, public transport in Taipei is fantastic and makes it easier for children to make their own way to school.

 Public schools in Taipei

-Education in Taiwan falls under the Ministry of Education, and the system regularly produces students with some of the best mathematics and science scores in the world.
+Education in Taiwan falls under the Ministry of Education, and the system regularly produces students with some of the world's best mathematics and science scores.

-On the downside, Taiwanese schools are often criticised for placing too much emphasis on rote learning and not enough on creativity and independent thought.
-Students have long days, often attending private “cram schools” between 4pm and 9pm to improve their English before returning home to do their homework.
+On the downside, Taiwanese schools are often criticised for placing too much emphasis on rote learning and not enough on creativity and critical thinking.
+Students have long days, often attending private 'cram schools' between 4pm and 9pm to improve their English before returning home to do their homework.

 International schools in Taipei

-International schools are usually the preferred option for foreigners in Taiwan, although there are surprisingly few international schooling options to choose from.
-As such, space is often limited and waiting lists can be extensive.
+Although there are surprisingly few options to choose from, international schools are usually the preferred option for foreigners in Taiwan.
+As such, space is often limited, and waiting lists can be extensive.
 Expats should therefore apply well in advance to ensure a place for their child at their preferred school.

 International schools in Taiwan are prohibited by law from accepting Taiwanese students who do not hold a second passport.
-As a result, international schools are mostly attended by expat children.
-These schools are usually expensive and those moving to Taiwan as part of a corporate relocation should factor school fees into any salary negotiations.
+As a result, international schools are attended mainly by expat children.
+These schools are usually expensive, and those moving to Taiwan as part of a corporate relocation should factor school fees into any salary negotiations.